czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - Pragmatism: the frequent need for antagonists to compromise in order to reach rational solutions, local as well as worldwide

   - We currently face a number of very serious environmental problems:
-    - Depletion of natural resources, exacerbated by the growing affluence of the world's popuation
+    - Depletion of natural resources, exacerbated by the growing affluence of the world's population
     - The industrialization of the environment
     - Industrial technology meets natural phenomena
 - Case Study 1: Los Angeles Smog